istio/istio.io/content/en/docs/tasks/security/authorization/authz-ingress/index.md

 This task shows you how to enforce access control on an Istio ingress gateway using an authorization policy.

-The authorization policy supports IP-based allow list or deny list and attribute-based allow list or deny list previously provided by the Mixer policy.
+An Istio authorization policy supports IP-based allow lists or deny lists as well as attribute-based allow list or deny list previously provided by the Mixer policy.
 The Mixer policy is deprecated in 1.5 and not recommended for production use.